Department of Taxation and Finance

 Columns A and B: Enter the name and Social Security number of each qualified employee.
 Do not include employees shown in Part 1.
 If needed, see Additional forms.

 Column C: For each qualified employee, enter the beginning date and ending date for the second year of employment.
-This one-year period begins one year after the date the employee begins work for the taxpayer.
+This one-year period begins one year after the date the employee began work for the taxpayer.
 If the qualified employee did not work for the taxpayer for a full year after the first year, the one-year period begins with the date one year after the employee began work for the taxpayer and ends on the last date of employment with the taxpayer.

 Column D: Enter the qualified second-year wages (limited to $6,000) paid or incurred by the taxpayer during the tax year to the qualified employee for services rendered during the one-year period shown in column C.